sjoerdvankreel/firefly-synth/manual.md

 # Firefly Synth

-A semi-modular synth plugin with different oscillator and effect types, 2 osc-to-osc routing matrices and both global and per-voice audio and cv routing matrices.
+A semi-modular polyphonic synthesizer plugin with different oscillator and effect types, 2 osc-to-osc routing matrices and both global and per-voice audio and cv routing matrices.